 Not far from the city, the ancient Protestant church of Petäjävesi is a wooden construction by the river, among forests and farms.
 Once people came here by boat, now they arrive by car, but the impression of being in a fairy tale place remains.
 Inside, everything is made of wood: benches, sculptures, and the altar.
 Believe me, this church is a true jewel.

-However, Kuopio is the home of a famous Karelian pie, the kalakukko, a combination of fish, bacon and rye bread that is sold in bakeries (like Hanna Partenen’s bakery) and at the central market.
-Where they also sell blueberries as well as lingonberries, an abundant wild fruit which can be found everywhere in Scandinavia.
-And it’s very healthy, too.
+However, Kuopio is the home of a famous Karelian pie, the kalakukko, a combination of fish, bacon and rye bread.
+It is sold in bakeries and at the central market.
+Especially popular is Hanna Partenen’s bakery, so you may want to pay a visit.
+Where they also sell blueberries & lingonberries, an abundant wild fruit which can be found everywhere in Scandinavia.
+And it appears to be very healthy, too.